Analysis of Metallic Space-Time Gratings using Lorentz Transformations: Analytical Framework

 \subsection{Equivalence between moving media and the spacetime modulation for the metallic gratings}

 As discussed in the introduction, the study of time-varying diffraction gratings is a complex task.
-Nonetheless, the analysis of their 1D \cite{ FloquetCircuit1, FloquetCircuit2, FloquetCircuit3} and 2D \cite{FloquetCircuit0, FloquetCircuit_2D, FloquetCircuit_2D1, FloquetCircuit_2D2} time-invariant (static) counterparts is a well-established topic in microwave and photonics communities.
-From a circuit standpoint, a static grating may be modeled as an equivalent admittance/impedance (see Appendix A for details) placed in between two transmission lines.
+On the other hand, the analysis of their 1D \cite{ FloquetCircuit1, FloquetCircuit2, FloquetCircuit3} and 2D \cite{FloquetCircuit0, FloquetCircuit_2D, FloquetCircuit_2D1, FloquetCircuit_2D2} time-invariant (static) counterparts is a well-established topic in microwave and photonics communities.
+From a circuit standpoint, a static grating may be modeled as an equivalent admittance/impedance (see Appendix B for details) placed in between two transmission lines.
 The transmission lines describe the propagation in input and output semi-infinite media \cite{Mesa2018}.

 The wealth of knowledge accumulated over decades of research on static gratings provides a valuable foundation for investigations into the properties of moving gratings.
 The obvious idea is to switch to the so-called \emph{co-moving frame}, where the observer moves with the same velocity as the grating, see the right-hand side panel in Figure \ref{fig1}.
 The grating response is independent of time (static) in the co-moving frame.